TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 have a look at the image processing settings in the section "All configuration".

-You might also find help in the :ref:`trouble-shooting` section below.
+You might also find help in the :ref:`troubleshooting` section below.

 .. _clean-up: